-- Students will be placed into their core curricular classes based on their FSA scores and teacher recommendations. - Teachers can recommend students for modified placement, if academic performance conflicts with FSA score. - A planning sheet will be posted on the school website so that students can discuss elective choices with parents. - Instructions for Virtual Counselor elective selection will be posted on the school website.
-Virtual Counselor elective selection only pertains to current Falcon Cove students. - Parents must sign a waiver for unique academic placements. - All course selections are FINAL.
+- Students will be placed into their core curricular classes based on their FAST scores and teacher recommendations. - Teachers can recommend students for modified placement, if academic performance conflicts with FAST score. - A planning sheet will be posted on the school website so that students can discuss elective choices with parents. - Instructions for elective selection will be posted on the school website.
+Elective selection only pertains to current Falcon Cove students. - Parents must sign a waiver for unique academic placements. - ALL course selections are FINAL.